Conditional ergodicity in infinite dimension: Conditional ergodicity

 In the previous section, we have developed various measure-theoretic ergodic theorems that are applicable in infinite-dimensional or non-Markov settings.
 The goal of the present section is to develop a \emph{conditional} variant of these ideas: given a stationary process $(Z_k,Y_k)_{k\in\mathbb{Z}}$, we aim to understand when $(Z_k)_{k\in\mathbb{Z}}$ is ergodic conditionally on $(Y_k)_{k\in\mathbb{Z}}$.
-The conditional ergodic theory developed in this section will be used in section \ref{sec:filter} below to prove stability and ergodicity of nonlinear filters.
+The conditional ergodic theory developed in this section will be used in Section~\ref{sec:filter} below to prove stability and ergodicity of nonlinear filters.

-In section \ref{sec:cond02}, we first develop a conditional variant of the zero-two laws of the previous section.
+In Section~\ref{sec:cond02}, we first develop a conditional variant of the zero--two laws of the previous section.
 In principle, this result completely characterizes the conditional absolute regularity property of $(Z_k)_{k\in\mathbb{Z}}$ given $(Y_k)_{k\in\mathbb{Z}}$.
-Unfortunately, the equivalent conditions of the zero-two law are stated in terms of the conditional distribution $\mathbf{P}[Z\in\cdot\,|Y]$: this quantity is defined abstractly as a regular conditional probability, but an explicit expression is almost never available.
-Therefore, in itself, the conditional zero-two law is very difficult to use.
+Unfortunately, the equivalent conditions of the zero--two law are stated in terms of the conditional distribution $\mathbf{P}[Z\in\cdot |Y]$: this quantity is defined abstractly as a regular conditional probability, but an explicit expression is almost never available.
+Therefore, in itself, the conditional zero--two law is very difficult to use.
 In contrast, the (unconditional) ergodic theory of $(Z_k,Y_k)_{k\in\mathbb{Z}}$ can typically be studied by direct analysis of the underlying model.

 The question that we aim to address is therefore that of inheritance: if the unconditional process $(Z_k,Y_k)_{k\in\mathbb{Z}}$ is absolutely regular, does this imply that the process is also conditionally absolutely regular?
-In general this is not the case even when the process is Markov (cf.\ \cite{vH12}).
-However, under a suitable \emph{nondegeneracy} requirement, we will be able to establish inheritance of the absolute regularity property from the unconditional to the conditional process (section \ref{sec:nondeg}).
-Using an additional argument (section \ref{sec:weiz}), we will also deduce conditional ergodicity given the one-sided process $(Y_k)_{k\ge 0}$ rather than the two-sided process $(Y_k)_{k\in\mathbb{Z}}$, as will be needed in section \ref{sec:filter} below.
+In general, this is not the case even when the process is Markov (cf. \cite{vH12}).
+However, under a suitable \emph{nondegeneracy} requirement, we will be able to establish inheritance of the absolute regularity property from the unconditional to the conditional process (Section~\ref{sec:nondeg}).
+Using an additional argument (Section~\ref{sec:weiz}), we will also deduce conditional ergodicity given the one-sided process $(Y_k)_{k\ge0}$ rather than the two-sided process $(Y_k)_{k\in\mathbb{Z}}$, as will be needed in Section~\ref{sec:filter} below.